Model-agnostic super-resolution in high dimensions: Introduction

 The modern mathematical study of super-resolution originates in the seminal work of Donoho \cite{donoho1992superresolution}.
-Although our focus will be on \emph{high-dimensional} signals, it is instructive to begin with the \emph{one-dimensional} setting introduced by Cand\`{e}s and Fernandez--Granda~\cite{candes2013super}.
-Here, the domain is the one-dimensional torus $\mathbb{T}$, which we identify with the interval $[0,1)$.
-A signal is modeled as
+Although our focus will be on {high-dimensional} distributions, it is instructive to begin with the {one-dimensional} setting introduced by Cand\`{e}s and Fernandez-Granda~\cite{candes2013super}.
+Here, the domain is the one-dimensional torus $\mathbb{T}$, which we identify with the interval $[0,1)$, and the object to be recovered is a discrete distribution $D$ over $\mathbb{T}$ that is supported on $k$ points, which we write as